pablocid/docs/plugins/plugin-sanity-check.md

 ```
 Refer to nativescript-facebook [.travis.yml file](https://github.com/NativeScript/nativescript-facebook/blob/doc/.travis.yml#L60-L62) to see this in reality.

-As we mention earlier, the plugin should be sanity checked on Android as well as on iOS.
+As we mentioned earlier, the plugin should be sanity checked on Android as well as on iOS.
 The Android specific requirements can be defined in `.travis.yml` file in `android` section:

 ```
 android: